-New ARRB documents reveal how the CIA made sure a key player in Mexico City photographic surveillance project was never fully interviewed by the HSCA
+New ARRB documents reveal how the CIA made sure a key player in Mexico City photographic surveillance project was never properly interviewed by the HSCA

 Does the name Raymond Gerende ring a bell in JFK assassination circles?
 Probably not.
 Gerende’s real name was Ramón Joseph Alvarez, and the newly released documents tell quite a story about this dual citizen (American/Mexican) Mexico City CIA asset.
 His CIA cryptonym was “LIEMPTY1”.
 Before I continue, it is important to understand what project LIEMPTY was about.
 It was an operation whereby the Soviet Embassy was photographed from different angles and perspectives as people went in and out on a daily basis.
 The code name for the Soviet Embassy was LIMERICK (USSR).
 This operation went hand-in-hand with the telephone wiretapping project known as “LIENVOY”, which covered both Soviet and Cuban installations in Mexico City.
 As a result of this surveillance, the Mexico City Station of the CIA should have been able to produce photographic and/or audio evidence of Lee Oswald visiting these installations when he allegedly went there in late September/early October 1963 for a transit visa to return to the Soviet Union.